Grenfell Victims to Receive Further £5.5 million Funding: Next Phase of Distributions Announced

 Donations made available to help those who have suffered loss in the tragic Grenfell Tower fire.

-Three of the major funds for the people affected by the Grenfell fire, the British Red Cross, K&C Foundation and the Evening Standard Dispossessed Fund, in collaboration with The London Community Foundation, are coming together with the London Emergencies Trust to make money available immediately to those who have suffered loss in the tragic Grenfell Tower fire.
+Three of the major funds for the people affected by the Grenfell fire, the British Red Cross, K&C Foundation and the Evening Standard Dispossessed Fund, in collaboration with The London Community Foundation, are working alongside the London Emergencies Trust to make money available to those who have suffered loss in the tragic Grenfell Tower fire.

 The charities are working together to coordinate financial help for those affected, with the support and advice of the Charity Commission.
-Active discussions over the last few days are ensuing a unified approach to this national tragedy.
 All those involved have committed to meeting the immediate needs of those bereaved, seriously injured, and who have lost their homes; and are making sure it is as simple as possible for people to access those funds.